CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Experiments

-{\bf Results} The results are summarized in Table \ref{tab:1}.
+{\bf Results} The results are summarized in Table \ref{tab:1_short}.
 Regarding the average performance across four different output horizons, CARD gains the best performance in 6 out of 7 and 7 out of 7 in MSE and MAE, respectively.
 In single-length experiments, CARD achieves the best results in {\bf 82\%} cases in MSE metric and {\bf100\%} cases in MAE metric.

 For problems with complex covariate structures, the proposed CARD method beats the benchmarks by significant margins.
 For instance, in Electricity (321 covariates), CARD consistently outperforms the second-best algorithm by reducing MSE/MAE by more than {\bf 9.0\%} on average in each forecasting horizon experiment.
 By leveraging 21 covariates for Weather and 862 covariates for Traffic, we achieve a large reduction in MSE/MAE of over {\bf 7.5\%}.
 This highlights CARD's exceptional capability to incorporate extensive covariate information for improved prediction outcomes.
 Furthermore, Crossformer~\citep{zhang2023crossformer} employs a comparable concept of integrating cross-channel data to enhance predictive accuracy.
-Remarkably, CARD significantly reduces the MSE/MAE by over {\bf 20\%} on 6 benchmark datasets compared to Crossformer, which shows our dual attention design is much more effective in utilizing cross-channel information.

-It's important to note that while Dlinear shows strong performance in those tasks using an MLP-based model, CARD still consistently reduces MSE/MAE by {\bf 5\%} to {\bf 27.5\%} across all benchmark datasets.
+Remarkably, CARD significantly reduces the MSE/MAE by over {\bf 20\%} on 6 benchmark datasets compared to Crossformer, which shows our attention design is much more effective in utilizing cross-channel information.
+It's also important to note that while Dlinear shows strong performance in those tasks using an MLP-based model, CARD still consistently reduces MSE/MAE by {\bf 5\%} to {\bf 27.5\%} across all benchmark datasets.

-Recent works, such as \citep{Zeng2022AreTE,nie2023a}, have shown that increasing the lookback length can improve performance.
-In our study, we also report the numerical performance of CARD with a longer lookback length in Appendix~\ref{app:experiments}, and CARD consistently outperforms all baseline models when prolonging input sequence as well, demonstrating significantly lower MSE errors across all benchmark datasets.
+Recent works, such as \citealt{nie2023a,Zeng2022AreTE,zhang2023crossformer}) use the input length other than 96 and have shown performance improvement.
+In our study, we also report the numerical performance of CARD with a varying lookback length in Appendix~\ref{app:experiments}, and CARD consistently outperforms all baseline models when prolonging input sequence as well, demonstrating significantly lower MSE errors across all benchmark datasets.